Quickstart: Create a Sandbox via API¶

 "http://127.0.0.1:8080/vm/sandbox-1/cp?path=/tmp/greeting.txt&mode=binary"

-For directories, use mode=tar with Content-Type: application/x-tar.
+For directories, use -r on the CLI or mode=tar with Content-Type: application/x-tar on the API.
 See the API reference for details on uid, gid, and permissions.

 Create a sandbox with userdata¶